Kurumiiw/Middleware/README.md

 <img src="./documentation_images/ffi_diag_ver_2.png" alt="System architecture diagram" style="width:50%;"/>

-As shown in the diagram, the middleware exposes an API which enables sending and receiving a byte stream.
+As shown in the diagram, the middleware exposes an API which enables sending and receiving.
 The API is split between endpoints for reliable and unreliable communication.
+Despite what is shown in the diagram, the API is only byte stream based when using reliable communication, while the unrealiable part of the API is message based.
-When using unreliable, the byte stream would then be divided into an ordered list of ”data packets” (fragments) to fit with the Maximum Transmission Unit (MTU) of the network (shown as ”Split” and ”Merge” in Figure 2).
+With unreliable, the messages are divided into an ordered list of ”data packets” (fragments) to fit with the Maximum Transmission Unit (MTU) of the network (shown as ”Split” and ”Merge” in Figure 2).
 To reassemble the fragmented packets at the receiving end, a header is prepended with a unique